themese/monkey-api/README.md

 See the link provided for all advantages and disadvantages, but for me, that is the best advantage.
 However, it comes with some costs, and, outside the extra time it usually takes to decide the folder structure, it's a pattern that makes it harder for beginners and new joiners to the porject to understand.
 Some times even experts, as architects might mess up splitting responsabilities between layers, due to how fine the line is between some of them at times.

+## AWS S3

+We use Amazon's S3 Bucket to store Customer's photos.
+This property is a private URL of the image and it's not transformed by the API.
+The UI will need to be authenticated in AWS and have access to the private keys and bucket name, then download it in the UI.
+This is done in order to preserve images quality, as transforming it to base64 will make it loose of it's quality.

 ## CRM

 This CRM is built with Users, Roles and Customers.
 Every User can CRUD Customers, but only Users with the admin Role can CRUD Users.
 Only roles can be fully deleted via API; both Users and Customers have a `isDeleted` boolean flag that represents a softDelete.